KozGit/DOOM-3-BFG-VR/README.txt

 __________________________________________

 1. Make sure you have Doom 3 BFG Edition installed in Steam.
+   Doom 3 BFG Edition is also available from Good Old Games, but I haven't tested that version.

 2. Set the Doom 3 BFG language in Steam to your desired language.